vuestorefront/vue-storefront/packages/core/docs/general/getting-started.md

 ## What's next?

-- Learn about key Vue Storefront concepts from other documents in `General` category.
+- Learn about [key concepts in Vue Storefront](./key-concepts) to confidently work with your project
 - Check out the platform-specific docs in `eCommerce platforms` category to learn more about your integration.